dehorsley/colette/paper.md

 # Method

 Our goal is to formulate an efficiently method for generating pairings with the desired properties.

+THAT DOES NOT MAKE SENSE ^^

 The main insight of this work is that we may formulate the problem as an integer program.
+NOR DOES THIS.
+IS IT AN INSIGHT?

 To do this we begin with some notation.
+I DON"T THINK YOU BEGIN WITH NOTATION - PERHAPS BEGIN WITH UNDERSTANDING THE PROBLEM?
 If we have N "players" in the round, labeled $1\ldots N$, we let
 $$
 p_{ij} \in \{0,1\}, \quad 1\le i \le N,\ i \le j \le N,
 $$

 denote that player $i$ and $j$ are to be paired in the current round.
+The

+THIS SENTENENCE STARTS WITH 'THE HERE'...?

-The Here we have used variables with the same index, $p_{ii}$, to denote that the player $i$ has been excluded from the round.
+Here we have used variables with the same index, $p_{ii}$, to denote that the player $i$ has been excluded from the round.
 This will be useful later.
+WHY WILL IT BE USEFUL LATER?

 Our one constraint on the decision variables come from the requirement that players can only be in one pair or are from the round, expressed as

+"CAN ONLY BE IN ONE PAIR OR ARE FROM THE ROUND"?
+Doesn't make sense?

 $$
 \sum_{i=1}^{k}p_{ik} + \sum_{i=k+1}^{N}p_{ki} = 1.
 $$

-The other properties we desire of the rounds are introduced not as hard constraints, but including a player pairing that violates one of the properties comes with a cost.
-The total cost or weight of the round is then to be minimised as the objective of the program.
+The other properties we desire of the rounds are introduced not as hard constraints, but as a penalised cost.
+For example, including a player pairing that violates one of the properties is penalised.
+The total cost of the round is then to be minimised as the objective of the program.
 That is:

 $$
   \min \sum_{i,j} w_{ij}p_{ij}.
 $$

-The weight of including players $i$, $j$, that is $w_{ij}$, comprises the following components:
+The cost of including players $i$, $j$, that is $w_{ij}$, comprises the following components:

-- To prevent repeated pairing, in round R, we add a weight to pair $i,j$:
+- To prevent repeated pairing, in a round R, we add a weight to pair $i,j$:

   $$
   w^P_{ij} = \sum_{r=1}^{R-1} w_{ijr},
   $$

-  Where the sum is over previous rounds with:
+  Where the sum is over previous rounds with:  THIS MAKES NO SENSE

   $$
     w_{ijr} =